 Each party must inform the other of any foreseen work it finds necessary to carry out within its own network which may affect the standards of performance of the Emergency Service.

 Three Working Days’ notice is required for any Planned Work.
 The procedure defined in 13.6 should be followed.
-Direct contact may be required via CSP contacts as the PEW process will not normally cater for this work.
+Direct contact may be required via CSP contacts as the Planned Engineering Work (PEW) process will not normally cater for this work.

 14.1.8 Administrative Processes